Skip to main content

 How can I protect myself from skin cancer?

-Ask your doctor about your risk of skin cancer:
+Ask your doctor about your risk of skin cancer, if you should have regular skin checks, and if so, how often.

-• Some skin conditions and certain medicines (such as some antibiotics or hormones) may make your skin more sensitive to damage from the sun.
+• Some skin conditions and certain medicines (such as some antibiotics or hormones) can make your skin more sensitive to damage from the sun

 • Try to wear long sleeves, long pants, and a hat that shades your face, ears, and neck with a brim all around.